 You need to be in good physical shape to ensure proper healing, so follow your surgeon's instructions before and after breast reduction surgery.

-Before you undergo surgery, Dr. Parcells will need to review the results of your routine mammogram if you are older than 40.
+Before you undergo your New Jersey breast reduction surgery, Dr. Parcells will need to review the results of your routine mammogram if you are older than 40.
 Certain medications and herbal supplements will need to be stopped to reduce the risk of bleeding.

 Additionally, if you require any medical or hematological clearances those will be received prior to your surgery.
 All women with a history of smoking cigarettes, marijuana, or vaping will be asked to refrain 8 weeks before and after surgery and be tested prior to your surgery.